 Floating on their backs, flippers up, massaging their round faces with fuzzy front paws, it’s hard not to be completely enamored with sea otters (Enhydra lutris).
 They are cute and playful and really do hold onto each other at night to prevent themselves from drifting apart while they sleep.

 With all this charm, there’s even more reason to love this species; they play a vital role in keeping their marine ecosystems in balance.
-Like and sea otters are considered a keystone species, meaning other species largely depend on and are influenced by their behavior.
+Like African forest elephants and beavers, sea otters are considered a keystone species, meaning other species largely depend on and are influenced by their behavior.

 Another image that comes to mind when one thinks of sea otters is how they lounge on their backs, delightfully munching on crabs, barnacles, and sea urchins.
 It is, in fact, this special diet that makes sea otters climate change champions.
 Having a meal plan rich in crustaceans keeps these populations in check.

 Too many crabs burrowing into the submerged, muddy banks would make them unstable.
 Secure sloughs provide structure and create habitats for other species to live in, like slugs, algae, and kelp forests.

 Sea otters also protect kelp forests by removing their top predator, the sea urchin.
 These spiky, globular echinoderms eat the roots and cut the remaining plant off from receiving essential sediment nutrients.
 They also multiply rapidly, sweeping across the ocean floor and devouring entire stands of kelp.